 Imports from China grew more rapidly as it rose to $1.063 billion during the first quarter compared to $994 million of previous year.

-Economic ties with the China witnessed a number of developments, like currency swap agreement and recent permission to Pakistan’s central bank to invest in China’s internal Bonds
+Economic ties with the China witnessed a number of developments, like currency swap agreement and recent permission to Pakistan’s central bank to invest in China’s internal Bonds market.

 However, trade balance is in favour of China as Pakistan’s export was about half of the imports from China in FY-12.

 In case of regional trade, Pakistan could not improve the situation.

 Trade with India, the second largest country in terms of population, was thin and almost same like previous year.

 According to official data, exports to India in the first quarter increased to $71 million against $59 million of last year while imports slightly increased to $278 million from $255 million.